inbo/data-publication/occurrences/metadata-guidelines.md

 ### Add several taxa

-List taxa at a meaningful level, down to lowest common rank
+List taxa at a meaningful level, down to lowest common rank.

 Example: